vuejs/awesome-vue/README.md

 - [Buefy Shop](https://buefy-shop.now.sh/) Sample shop, open source, built with Nuxt, Stripe, Firebase, Bulma and Serverless Functions.
 - [sysmon](https://github.com/Lt0/sysmon) A B/S mode system monitor for Linux.
 You can remotely watch the usage of your system resources via web browser everywhere.
 - [eth-vue](https://github.com/DOkwufulueze/eth-vue) A Truffle Box that provides everything you need to quickly build Ethereum dApps that have authentication features with Vue.js, including configuration for easy deployment to the Ropsten Network.
 It's also Gravatar-enabled.
+- [Nippon-color](https://github.com/ssshooter/nippon-color) Inspired by nipponcolors dot com.
+This is a nippon-color PWA build with vue-cli 3.

 ### Commercial Products